 Fiorella’s Jack Stack Barbecue, Kansas City

-Since 1957, Jack Stack Barbecue has been part of Kansas City's rich barbecue history.
-Send some delicious smoked meat – fully cooked and flash frozen – plus some delectable sides to someone one your holiday list.
+Since 1957, Jack Stack Barbecue has been part of Kansas City’s rich barbecue history.
+Send some delicious smoked meat – fully cooked and flash frozen – plus some delectable sides to someone on your holiday list.
 A variety of packages are available.
 The Kansas City Tour Taste Plate includes: pork spare ribs, pork burnt ends, beef brisket, hickory pit beans, sauce, and carrot cake or triple chocolate brownies.

 Select an original piece of artwork from one of Missouri’s many painters, sculptors, woodcarvers, weavers and jewelry makers.
 Dan Brueggeman, of Henley, began carving decoys more than three decades ago and expanded his focus through the years to include songbirds, game birds, raptors, fish and mammals.
 Artist Doug Bennett, of Blue Springs, paints a variety of subjects – from athletes to automobiles.
 Combining scratchboard engraving with watercolors, St. Joseph artist Martiena R. Richter creates detailed wildlife art.
 Curtis Comer and Tim Woods, owners of the Green Earth Art Company in St. Louis, craft decorative art pieces in concrete and cement.
 See the work of hundreds more Show-Me State artists at Best of Missouri Hands.

 Written by Liz Coleman